Menu

 Size/available space

 Whirlpool bathtubs come in many shapes and sizes, from simple ovals and rectangles to hourglasses and triangles.
-While you might be in love with a corner model, you need to make sure your bathroom has enough space before buying.
+While you might love a corner model, you must ensure your bathroom has enough space before buying.
 If you have a small to average-size bathroom, you’ll likely be limited to a rectangular alcove bathtub.

 Plumbing